KilianZell/CS502_project/README.md

    - For convenience, you can download the pre-compressed and assembled version directly from [Drive](https://drive.google.com/file/d/1suJWzU8Oc4yJJraoR6ARsDSo-HFOFNmy/view?usp=share_link).
    - Alternatively, you have the option to manually reconstruct the dataset. (see section 'Manual Installation')
 3. Dowload the pre-trained modeled from [Drive](...):
-   - unet++.pt: the pretrained segmentation model
+   - `unet++.pt`: the pretrained segmentation model
-   - resnet50.pt: the pretrained classification model
+   - `resnet50.pt`: the pretrained classification model